Samuel E. Reynolds

 Summary

-collaborating on peer-reviewed publications, and teaching at the
+peer-reviewed publications, and teaching at the university level.

-university level.
-Skilled in developing numerical algorithms and
+Skilled in developing numerical algorithms and scientific software to

 Skills